 A password-protected Word document is a document that you need to put in the password in order to open and modify.
-You may choose Read-only to view the document, but you will need the password to unlock it in order to make any changes to it.
-Here I am going to show you a simple way how to remove password from a Word document even if you don’t know the password to open it first.
+You may choose Read-only to view the document, but you will still need the password to unlock it to make any changes to it.
+Here I am going to show you an easy way how to remove password from a Word document even if you don’t know the password to open it first.

 Before I start, here is how we normally remove a password from a password-protected document in Microsoft Word.

 After opening the document in Word, go to Save As, and click Tools in the Save As window, choose General Option.